aboovv1976/fpsync-k8s-rclone/README.md

 The above command will transfer */data/src* to object storage bucket *rclone-2*.
 It will start 2 pods at a time to transfer the file system partition created by fpart.

-Similarly, the rsync can be used to transfer files from one directory to another directory.
+Similarly, the rsync can be used to transfer files from one file system to another file system.
+The k-fpsync accepts the PVC only for source file system.
+But,it is a small modification to add the target volume specifications.
 ```
 # PART_SIZE=512 && ./kfpsync -v -k -k fra.ocir.io/fsssolutions/rclone-rsync:latest,lustre-pvc  -d /data/fpsync  -f $PART_SIZE -n 2 /data/src/ /data/dst
 ```